DavidLapous/multipers-signed-measure/README.md

 ```sh
 pip install .
 ```
+## How to use : tutorial notebooks
+We provide a few notebooks, which explains, in different scenarios, how to use our library. **Take a look at them !** They are in the tutorial folder.

 ## References
 This library is a fork of the [MMA](https://github.com/DavidLapous/multipers) library, which handles multiparameter simplicial complex structures, aswell as approximation of multiparameter persistence modules *via* interval decompositions.